tcltk/tcl/doc/markdown/Encoding3.md

         Tcl_EncodingState *statePtr,
         char *dst,
         int dstLen,
-        int *srcReadPtr,
+        int *srcReadIntPtr,
-        int *dstWrotePtr,
+        int *dstWroteIntPtr,
-        int *dstCharsPtr);
+        int *dstCharsIntPtr);
 ```

 The *toUtfProc* and *fromUtfProc* procedures are called by the **Tcl\_ExternalToUtf** or **Tcl\_UtfToExternal** family of functions to perform the actual conversion.
 The *clientData* parameter to these procedures is the same as the *clientData* field specified to **Tcl\_CreateEncoding** when the encoding was created.
 The remaining arguments to the callback procedures are the same as the arguments, documented at the top, to **Tcl\_ExternalToUtf** or **Tcl\_UtfToExternal**, with the following exceptions.
 If the *srcLen* argument to one of those high-level functions is negative, the value passed to the callback procedure will be the appropriate encoding-specific string length of *src*.
-If any of the *srcReadPtr*, *dstWrotePtr*, or *dstCharsPtr* arguments to one of the high-level functions is NULL, the corresponding value passed to the callback procedure will be a non-NULL location.
+The *srcReadIntPtr*, *dstWroteIntPtr*, and *dstCharsIntPtr* arguments will always be non-NULL, even if the corresponding argument to one of the high-level functions is NULL.

 The callback procedure *freeProc*, if non-NULL, should match the type **Tcl\_EncodingFreeProc**: